codycoogan/PixelsDisplay/README.md

 # Wireless Pixel Display
 Code to drive a 10x20 LED board which allows for http requests to set scrolling text, letter and background colors, brightness and scroll speed adjustments.
-Powered with an ESP8266.
+Powered with an ESP8266 and WS2811 lights.

+Companion controller iOS app: https://github.com/codycoogan/LightMatrixController

 # Tutorial
-1. Position the WS2811 LEDs in a 10x20 matrix, I used pegboard to achieve this.
+1. Position the WS2811 LEDs in a 10x20 matrix, I used pegboard.

 2. Give the lights power, I use a 4.5V (3 AA batteries) battery pack